 Demand Generation KPIs

 With any new marketing strategy, it’s important to identify the must-measure KPIs.
-What metrics will tell you how your new digital campaign is performing?
+What metrics will tell you how your new campaign is performing?
 In order to assess and pivot your demand generation strategies, you must know your best acquisition channel as well as buyer intent and buyer closing data.

 Marketers can define their brand’s best acquisition channel by tracking the number of marketing qualified leads (MQLs) and sales qualified leads (SQLs) per channel and the close rate of prospects per channel.
 This, of course, is done after deals have been closed (some of them, anyway).

 Buyer intent data, however, indicates to marketers where prospects are in their journey—evaluating their actions online with your content, products, competitors, events, influencers, and more.
-The post-sale data here is closing data, in other words: why did the sale close?
+The post-sale data here is closing data.
+In other words, why did the sale close?
 Buyer intent data shows you where your prospect is in the sales journey, but knowing why they chose your product, what made them decide when they decided, and other qualitative questions can paint a picture of your customer acquisition journey that you may never have seen before.
-Then you can take that data and interweave it with the knowledge of your brand’s best acquisition channel for a seamless strategy.
+Then, you can take that data and interweave it with the knowledge of your brand’s best acquisition channel for a seamless strategy.

-2023 B2B Demand Generation Trends
+2024 B2B Demand Generation Trends

 Knowing and implementing the right AI tools is crucial for marketing these days, and that’s especially true for demand generation.
-For example, the right automation tools can reduce the manual labor associated with lead scoring—the process that marketing and sales teams use to identify qualified leads.
-And with the rise of conversational marketing (and the decline in buyers’ interest in interacting with a salesperson), chatbots, messaging apps, and voice assistants will only get smarter and more effective.
+Beyond evaluating your press releases, the right AI automation tools can reduce the manual labor associated with things like lead scoring—the process that marketing and sales teams use to identify qualified leads.

 Related Reading: The Pros and Cons of AI in Marketing